-Ban is to prohibit, forbid, or bar by a local government.
+Banned is to prohibit, forbid, or bar by a local government.

-For the purposes of this RFP, if both cultivation activities below are true, the local government is ineligible for Prop 64 PH&S funding:
+For the purposes of this RFP, if any one or more of the four (4) cultivation activities below are true, the local government is ineligible for Prop 64 PH&S funding:

-Ban Cultivation
+Banned Cultivation

-- ✓ All indoor commercial cultivation (including mixed light cultivation) - ✓ All outdoor commercial cultivation
+- ✓ All indoor commercial cultivation (including mixed light cultivation) - ✓ All indoor personal cultivation (including mixed light cultivation) - ✓ All outdoor commercial cultivation - ✓ All outdoor personal cultivation

-NOTE: Cultivation of cannabis is not considered banned by a local government if the local government restricts cultivation activities to specific locations pursuant to local zoning ordinances or if the local government requires licensure for specific commercial cultivation activities provided that such restrictions do not result in the prohibition of all indoor commercial cannabis cultivation, and all outdoor commercial cannabis cultivation, within the local government's jurisdiction/authority.
+NOTE: Cultivation of cannabis is not considered banned by a local government if the local government restricts cultivation activities to specific locations pursuant to local zoning ordinances or if the local government requires licensure for specific commercial cultivation activities provided that such restrictions do not result in the prohibition of all indoor commercial cultivation, indoor personal cultivation, outdoor commercial cultivation, or outdoor personal cultivation activities within the local government's jurisdiction/authority.